 Who Made Your Pants buy their fabric from lingerie companies at the end of the season – saving the fabric from landfill.
 All pants are made in the UK – in Southampton – where all the makers are women who have come from troubled backgrounds.
 They say that the first job new employees learn is how to make the pants.
 They then hope that all jobs within the business can be filled by the women as they gain skills – if someone is interested in marketing or finance, they”ll arrange training, which I think is a fantastic business ethos.

-Also worth mentioning are Thunderpants UK, who sell lovely big ethical pants from New Zealand, and are now sold in the UK.
+Also worth mentioning are Thunderpants UK, who sell lovely big ethical pants.
 Thunderpants say their pants will not go up your bum, which we all appreciate in a pant!

 And finally, for pregnant and breastfeeding mothers Lorna Drew nursing bras, available from around £29, are practical and ethical, and expand over three cup sizes to accommodate your changing shape, making them great value too.